 Manlius Library has a local history section located along the back wall near the Teen Area.
-Delicate historical materials have been given to the Manlius Historical Society for safer keeping.
+Delicate historical materials have been given to the Manlius Historical Society for safe keeping.
 Below, find a few local history projects the library has worked on in addition to a listing of materials from other sources.

 Village of Manlius Collection

 The historical society has scanned, described and uploaded 590 of their most popular Manlius items: the Village of Manlius Collection.
 These images can now be seen by everyone for free, 24/7, on NY Heritage.
 Click here to see the entire collection.

 In 2016, Manlius Library was awarded a grant from CLRC to pilot a yearbook digitization project.
 In collaboration with the Fayetteville-Manlius School District and the Manlius Historical Society, Manlius Library is scanning yearbooks from Manlius High School, the Manlius School, and the F-M High School.

 Let Your Memories Speak: Local Heroes, Local Stories

 Celebrate our veterans this Memorial Day by enjoying moving stories from WWII veterans.
 This oral history project, known as Let Your Memories Speak, was a collaboration between the Manlius Historical Society and the Manlius Library.

 Command Sergeant Major and 24 year reservist Robert Good, military historian Ralph Richter, infantryman Patrick Heagerty, infantryman David Schism, and 8th Air Force Bombardier Bill Titley.